AMPLIFIER NOISE

 SUMMARY

 Low equivalent noise at the input is better achieved using discrete transistors with controlled collector (or drain) current rather than IC packages.
 Bi-polar transistors are good for a low source resistance but FET transistors perform better for high source resistance.
 Noise can be measured by a number of methods which have been described.
+At VHF the noise diode is useful to measure noise performance.

 Assessment of the noise performance of FM receivers requires different test procedures to those for AM receivers.